Jump directly to main content

 Pack for Kids:

-he importance of proper nutrition for a growing child is well documented.
-Hungry kids have decreased attention spans, increased behavioral problems, and more school absences due to sickness.
-Simply put, hungry kids can’t learn as well, and when they fall behind academically as young children, it is very hard to ever catch-up.
-Free meals in school certainly help, but they are not enough.
-After all, school is only Monday through Friday.
+Proper nutrition for a growing child is very important in their development.
+Hungry children have decreased attention spans, increased behavioral problems, and more school absences due to sickness.
+Simply put, hungry children may risk falling behind academically due to a lack of resources.
+Free meals in school certainly help, but can only support these students Monday through Friday.
+For assurance these students will have food for the weekend, our Packs for Kids program can provide this extra support.

 Food Stamp Enrollment: